Debit Card Beats Cash

 Security is Key When Selecting a Payment Option

 The two main factors in deciding what form of payment to use are security and no extra charges.
 Sandro Graf, a means-of-payment expert at ZHAW and co-author of the study, thinks that “security is a key issue wherever money is concerned.”
-This also applies to new payment methods where “a certain skepticism is prevalent because they are perceived by those we studied as less secure.
+This also applies to new payment methods where “a certain scepticism is prevalent because they are perceived by those we studied as less secure.
 Cautious consumer attitudes are slowing down the adoption process.”

 Contactless and Mobile Payment Have Potential